lbowles/Personal-Website-V2/portfolio/src/posts/Status-Of-Onset.md

 ## Conception

-Onset Carbon was officially founded in May 2022, but its initial conception was an evolution of ideas.
+Onset Carbon was officially founded in May 2022, but it's initial conception was an evolution of ideas.
 First, let's outline the team.
 Stephan Cilliers, who I have been friends with and worked together on various ventures since high school, made up the core team.
 It was at a small German deli (Hartlief's) where we met up with our first soon-to-be senior advisor Fritz Milosevic.

 To lay the backdrop Stephan and I were busy exploring the new ReFi (Regenerative Finance) space around that time.
 We were introduced to the space through KlimaDAO, whose mission was to use on-chain carbon credits paired with an incentive mechanism to remove large quantities of low-quality credits from the market in order to drive up the price of carbon credits as a whole.
 This would theoretically incentivise companies to reduce their emissions rather than offsetting them at a higher expense.